 - White sticker

-If you are looking for other educational games and activities, here are a few.
+If you are looking for other family game night games and ideas:

 - Create a book swap party to encourage reading in a fun way and save you money on books.